lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 I also have ECCO metadata records, now, from the Gale Digital Scholars Lab.
 Due to their restrictions on how much data may be downloaded at once, I have created 11 files, each one holding the metadata for all of ECCO’s works in each year.
 ECCO-1789.csv, for example, is based on the following search: “LIMITS: Archive (Eighteenth Century Collections Online) And Publication Date (1789 - 1789).”
 These files initially contain works from a wide range of publication locations, not just England, since the Digital Scholars Lab does not provide any way to filter items by publication location.

 For each author, I went to http://estc.bl.uk/, determined the authoritative format of that author’s name within the database (e.g., “Smith, Charlotte Turner, 1749-1806”) and got the list of all titles attributed to that author.
 Paging through each entry, I recorded the date, edition, city, and publisher for every title which met my conditions of being printed in England 1789-99, and recorded the “permalink” URL to the work’s full ESTC record.

+I started by testing just *The Emigrants*.
+To get the text without the XML markup, I viewed it at <https://quod.lib.umich.edu/e/ecco/004801766.0001.000?rgn=main;view=fulltext> and simply copy-pasted the page into a plaintext file, manually deleting the header and footer website text so that the file only contained the poem.
+I saved it as emigrants-TCO-OCR.txt.

+I attempted to download the HathiTrust edition by going to the “text-only view of this item” at <https://babel.hathitrust.org/cgi/ssd?id=uc1.31175035214942;page=ssd;view=plaintext;seq=15;num=ix>, where I discovered that I only had “one page at a time access to this item,” even though it was correctly identified under “Rights” as a public domain work.
+Authenticating through the University of Toronto gave me access to the full work.
+This page came with the warning “Use of this online version is subject to all U.S. copyright laws.
+Please do not save or redistribute this file,” which I disregarded under Fair Use to save a personal research copy of the text.
+Again the easiest method was to copy-paste the page into a plaintext file and delete unnecessary headers.
+I deleted “Book Text - Front Cover” and everything above, and “End of Section 9” and below, and saved the file as emigrants-Hathi-OCR.txt.

+To download the ECCO OCR file, I went to the new Gale Digital Scholar Labs portal (since ECCO itself does not make the OCR available).
+The “basic search” very annoyingly attempted to autocomplete my search for “the emigrants” to unrelated terms, like “henry the eighth” and “female emigrants”.
+The “advanced search” did the same, changing “the emigrants” to “therefore” and “mall of the emirates.”
+Eventually, I was able to find the desired text by searching “the emigrants” as document title and “charlotte smith” as author.
+Gale Digital Scholar Labs prominently assigns an “OCR Confidence” of 95% to the record.
+The viewer did not give me 95% confidence.
+This method of accessing the text was the first to offer a download of the OCR.
+I downloaded it with their tool, examine the file, and deleted the disclaimer about OCR which appeared at the top, then renamed the file emigrants-ECCO-OCR.txt to match the other files.

+At this point I was ready to load the files into Juxta.

 Table 1 shows data that I compiled by hand in Numbers.
 The first three columns are based on my synthesis of scholarship on Charlotte Smith.
 As I consulted a range of work on Smith, I updated this information to reflect the most complete and accurate information possible.
 My editorial decisions included, for example, the exclusion of *D’Arcy* from consideration, since it was never published in England.
 I introduced standardized titles for the two volumes of *Elegiac Sonnets*, retroactively naming the initial publication “volume 1” to distinguish it from the second volume which would appear 13 years later, so that each title has its own edition count.
 The next four columns represent the results of my queries in the ESTC, ECCO, ECCO-TCP, and HathiTrust databases.
 I searched each database with several queries to locate Smith’s works, beginning (where possible) by finding all works categorized under her authorship, and then searching individual titles of works.
 This figure shows the simplified results from a more detailed spreadsheet, which also includes links to the records themselves where they exist, and notes on how the records are encoded (e.g., multiple volumes or all as one volume.)
 Simplifying inclusion down to a boolean yes/no involved some editorial decisions.
 If only *part* of a work was included (as in HathiTrust’s record for the first edition of *Celestina*, which only includes volumes 3 and 4), I recorded that as a “yes.”
 If a work was only included in its Dublin edition (as in HathiTrust’s record for *Desmond*), I recorded that as a “no.” These searches were conducted in February 2020.